High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Methods

 For the given monochromator resolution, the reference interference signal is detectable for $\tau, t$ delays up to 120\,ps, which determines the attainable Fourier resolution in the experiment.
-To avoid Fourier-transform artifacts, the data was apodised in the time domain with an exponential function decaying to 5\% of its amplitude at the end of the delay scan range.
+To avoid Fourier-transform artifacts, the 1D coherence scan data of the H$_2$Pc--He$_N$ sample was apodised in the time domain with an exponential function decaying to 5\% of its amplitude at the end of the delay scan range.
+The 2DES data of the H$_2$Pc--He$_N$ sample was apodised by a 2D Gaussian decaying to 5\% of its amplitude along each dimension.
+The apodisation leads to an artificial broadening of the spectral lines reflecting the limited resolution of the experimental apparatus.
 Accordingly, for the 1D coherence scan, the experimental resolution was 0.3\,cm$^{-1}$ and for the 2DES measurements (reduced scan range) it was 0.65\,cm$^{-1}$ (Fig.\,\ref{fig4}) and 4.6\,cm$^{-1}$ (Fig.\,\ref{fig5}) in each Fourier dimension.
-Note, that the resolution along the diagonal (anti-diagonal) dimension is higher\,\cite{bell_analytical_2015} and the inhomogeneous (homogeneous) linewidths of H$_2$Pc--Ne$_N$ are determined without experimental broadening.
-However, for the H$_2$Pc--He$_N$ data apodisation lead to an artificial broadening of the spectral lines.
+Note, that the resolution along the diagonal (anti-diagonal) dimension is higher\,\cite{bell_analytical_2015}.
+In case of the H$_2$Pc--Ne$_N$ sample, data apodisation was not necessary and the inhomogeneous (homogeneous) linewidths of the sample were determined without spectral broadening introduced by the experimental apparatus.